CHAPTER 4: WORK, WORKERS AND ORGANIZATIONS

 The baby boomers have had a dramatic effect not only on the numbers in the workforce and the distribution of the workforce but the attitudes toward work and life.
 They have dominated the society for their whole life and will continue to do so into retirement which is now beginning to occur.
-They are leaving a hole in the experience level of the workforce that will cause trouble for younger workers as they try to pay for the social programs being demanded by the boomers.
+As the baby boomers start to retire, they will create a void in the labor market, particularly in managerial and professional areas.
+The average experience level of the workforce will decline which may adversely affect organizational operations.

 Women.
 An even more important demographic change in the labor force was the extraordinary increase in female participation.
-More than 3/5 of the growth in the total workforce from 1947 to 1996 was the result of increased female participation.
-Much of this growth was accounted for by married women.
-In more than 75 percent of all marriages today, the husband is not the sole breadwinner.
-But the surprising statistic is an increase in the average number of hours worked per week by married women from a little over 8 in the 1950's to around 23 in the 1990's.
+In 2013, the United States' 161 million women made up roughly 51 percent of the population.
+Between 1966 and 2013, women's participation rates in the workforce increased from 31.5 percent to 48.7 percent according to the 2013 EEO-1 Indicators report (Source: EEOC) Much of this growth was accounted for by married women.
+In more than 60% percent of all marriages today, the husband is not the sole breadwinner.
+But the surprising statistic is an increase in the average number of hours worked per week by married women from a little over 8 in 1965 to around 21 in 2011 according to Pew Research Institute.
+(Source: Pew Research)

 The explanation for the tremendous increase in the labor force participation of women is not as simple as the explanation for the increase in younger workers.
 Part of the explanation may be technological: housekeeping consumes less time today.
 Also, the number of children in the home has declined.
 Economic need is another explanation.
 Women provide substantial proportions of family income and are the sole wage earners in a rising percentage of families.
 Thus, many families could not maintain their economic status without the woman's income.